henwr123/nes-service/README.md

 - https://en.wikipedia.org/wiki/List_of_Nintendo_Entertainment_System_games - list with most games and publisher details
 - https://nesdir.github.io/ - for board details and the catalog id
 - https://nes.fandom.com/wiki/List_of_Nintendo_Entertainment_System_games - Some additional details like release date
+- https://www.lukiegames.com/nintendo-nes-video-games.html - Used to fill in the blanks

 Data are imported into a spreadsheet to combine data and to make adjustments.
 Other data points were researched and added manually.
-Data are convert to JSON and added to the project for the data source/
+Data are convert to JSON and added to the project for the data source.

+## What about images?
+Box art images can be downloaded from http://www.ubernes.com/nesboxart.html.
+The names must be mapped to the Catalog ID and will need to be hosted elsewhere.
+To access the resource, the application will provide the base URI with the Catalog ID.